IT/OT Lifecycle Management

 The Lifecycle operates as a connected system:

-1. System Provisioning - deployes systems from a consistent, reproducible baseline
+1. System Provisioning - deploys systems from a consistent, reproducible baseline

 2. Configuration Management - maintains alignment with a defined desired state